CrayLabs/SmartSim/tutorials/casper/README.md

 and submits the resv_job.sh which in turn will create a reservation large enough for the db and all the ensemble members.
 It submits those jobs in the newly created reservation.
 It starts the database and sets the SSDB environment variable then launchs each of the clients, all of this is done within the newly created reservation.
 The database job monitors progress of the clients and exits and removes the reservation when it is complete.

+** Currently to use this feature you must first send a note to cislhelp@ucar.edu and ask for permission to use the create_resv_from_job feature of PBS.  **